sverweij/dependency-cruiser/doc/options-reference.md

 steps, so if you're using features that are not TC39 stage 4 yet dependency-cruiser will happily analyze these source files for you.

-If you just use a `babel` key in your package.json pass `package.json` as the babelConfig - dependency-cruiser will sort it out for you.
+If you only use a `babel` key in your package.json pass `package.json` as the babelConfig - dependency-cruiser will sort it out for you.

 #### Usage notes